Journey 1

 This is the starting point because it connects a named biblical figure (Ahab of Israel) to an independently verified calendar date.
 Everything else in the chain depends on this anchor.

 The books of Kings record the length of each Israelite and Judahite king's reign.
 Counting backward from the death of Ahab (853 BC) through Omri, Elah, Baasha, Nadab, and Jeroboam I gives Solomon's 4th year at 966 BC.
 This is the year 1 Kings 6:1 identifies as the year the Temple foundations were laid.
-The king-list arithmetic is straightforward and not disputed.
+The king-list arithmetic is straightforward and widely accepted, and 966 BC is a multiply attested date.

-1 Kings 6:1 says the Temple was founded "in the 480th year after the people of Israel came out of Egypt."
+1 Kings 6:1 says the Temple was founded "in the four hundred and eightieth year after the Israelites came out of Egypt."
 Taken at face value, 480 years before 966 BC gives an Exodus in 1446 BC.
-But 480 is almost certainly schematic rather than a precise count.
+But 480 is likely schematic rather than a precise count.

-The judge-periods in the book of Judges, added end-to-end, sum to considerably more than 480 years — proof that they cannot all be consecutive.
+The judge-periods in the book of Judges, added end-to-end, sum to considerably more than 480 years, so they cannot all be consecutive.
 Many judges governed simultaneously in different regions of a divided land.
-Once overlapping reigns are identified, the real elapsed time from Exodus to Temple is approximately 300 years (Kitchen).
-The Septuagint version of 1 Kings 6:1 independently reads 440, not 480 — confirmation from a major early manuscript tradition that the number was not treated as a fixed historical datum.
+Once overlapping reigns are identified, the real elapsed time from Exodus to Temple is likely around 300 years (Kitchen).
+The Septuagint version of 1 Kings 6:1 reads 440 rather than 480; the figure evidently circulated in more than one form in the early manuscript traditions, which sits comfortably with a schematic reading, though it does not settle the question.

 966 BC + 300 years = 1266 BC for the Exodus.
 This aligns with the chronology defended by Kenneth Kitchen: the city of Rameses (Exodus 1:11), where the Israelites performed forced labour, corresponds to Pi-Ramesses, built under Ramesses II (reigned 1279–1213 BC).
 The biblical record places the Israelites at this city before the Exodus; Kitchen's date makes the geography work.